MGlolenstine/userspaceio/README.md

 ![Title](images/title.png)

-User Space IO is Python 3 and Java 8 bindings for Linux user space GPIO, SPI, I2C, PWM, MMIO and Serial interfaces.
+User Space IO is Python 3 and Java 8 bindings for Linux user space GPIO, SPI, I2C, PWM, MMIO, LED and Serial interfaces.
 Using best of breed user space C libraries provides a cross platform solution to SBC development.
 Primarly User Space IO will be targeting [Armbian](https://www.armbian.com), but the scripts should work with most Ubuntu/Debian distributions.
 Demo applications are included that